peterforgacs/lynda-downloader/README.md

 lynda-dl
 ```

+During the prompt you can specify:
+* Your lynda.com username
+* Your lynda.com password
-You can specify a lynda.com course url or a file containing course urls.
+* A course url or a file containing multiple course urls
-You can specify a download location.
+* Download location

+The username and password does not get saved.
+The full course gets downloaded with subtitles.